Transforming the way the world learns

 Tom is director of the International Association of K-12 Online Learning (iNACOL) and advises a number of education reform groups.
 He’s the author of Getting Smart: How Digital Learning is Changing the World and blogs at GettingSmart.com.

-Michael Staton is a Partner at Learn Capital.
-He is the founder and former CEO of Inigral, the pioneer of Social Enrollment Management technology in Higher Education and the first Lifecycle Engagement Platform.
-For Inigral, Michael secured the first ever venture investment from the Gates Foundation into a private company.
-Because of his years as a public school teacher and his intuitive understanding of K12 education, Michael served as a Venture Partner and still serves as a Community Advisor to NewSchools Venture Fund’s EdTech Portfolio.
-Michael was declared a top one hundred innovator by the Chronicle of Higher Education, and he is on the advisory board of SxSW EDU, the ASU Education Innovation Summit, and the Higher Education Working Group of the American Enterprise Institute and the New America Foundation.
+Michael Staton is a Partner at Learn Capital, where he has helped lead investments into Coursera, Minerva, and Brilliant.
+He is the founder and former CEO of Uversity, the pioneer of Social Enrollment Management technology in Higher Education.
+For Uversity, Michael secured the first venture investment from the Gates Foundation’s US Programs into a private company.
+Because of his years as a public school teacher and his intuitive understanding of K12 education, Michael served as a Venture Partner and Community Advisor to NewSchools Venture Fund’s Seed Fund, now Reach Capital.
+Outside of investing, he has had early roles, befriended and advised many EdTech companies, including Dev Bootcamp and Goalbook.
+Michael was declared a top one hundred innovator by the Chronicle of Higher Education, and he is on the advisory board of SxSW EDU and the Higher Education Working Group of the American Enterprise Institute

 Jennifer Lee is a Principal at Learn Capital.
 Prior to Learn Capital, Jennifer worked with for-profit, impact investment funds in both domestic and emerging markets.
 She was an independent consultant for ImpactAssets, where she helped establish a platform for their donor-advised funds to invest in seed stage enterprises.
 Other work experience includes serving as Vice President and Relationship Manager for the Asia and Middle East (AME) region at Developing World Markets, an asset manager and investment bank dedicated to investing in inclusive financial institutions in emerging markets.
 At DWM, she led investments into 17 countries, was responsible for leading the AME team, helped conceive and executed the firm’s investment strategy for the AME region, conducted due diligence, and managed post-investment relationships.
 Jennifer started her career at Lehman Brothers, as the strategist for the U.S. Treasury, Treasury Futures, and Swaps markets.
 Jennifer earned dual Bachelor of Science degrees in Chemistry and Management Science at MIT, and an MBA from Harvard Business School.